dij0s/PETAL/thesis/bachelor_thesis.typ

 To ensure correct implementation, whenever a request concerns a different municipality, both the _context_tools_ and _context_constraints_ defined in #ref(<conversational_state>) are reset.
 This means the geospatial data and guidelines previously associated with the conversation are cleared.

 On top of that, user-provided feedback and corrections shape the system's behaviour allowing it to adapt to the user's preferences.
-When there is a need for memoization, the system stores both the previous query (the _corrected_) and the current query (the _correctee_) in the user's namespace, in the database.
+When there is a need for memoization, the system stores both the previous query (the _corrected_) and the current query (the _correctee_), in the database.

 #highlight("TODO: parler que store parallèle ??")
 #highlight("TODO: parler quelque part d'async??")